-- In Adobe Premiere Pro or Encore, choose File > Adobe Dynamic Link > Import After Effects Composition.
+- Do one of the following: - In Adobe Premiere Pro or Encore, choose File > Adobe Dynamic Link > Import After Effects Composition.
 Choose an After Effects project file (.aep), and then choose one or more compositions. - In Adobe Premiere Pro or Encore, choose an After Effects project file and click Open.
-Then choose a composition in the displayed dialog box and click OK. - Drag one or more compositions from the After EffectsProject panel to the Adobe Premiere Pro Project panel or the Encore Project panel. - Drag an After Effects project file into the AdobePremiere Pro Project panel.
+Then choose a composition in the displayed dialog box and click OK. - Drag one or more compositions from the After Effects Project panel to the Adobe Premiere Pro Project panel or the Encore Project panel. - Drag an After Effects project file into the Adobe Premiere Pro Project panel.
 If the After Effects project file contains multiple compositions, the Import Composition dialog box opens.